disutils/disutils-website-translations/README.md

 ---

 > [!WARNING]
 > **Fake or Malicious Files**: Submitting fake or harmful files is strictly prohibited.
-All pull requests are scanned for malicious content, and violations will result in immediate rejection and potential reporting.
+All pull requests are scanned for malicious content, and violations will result in immediate rejection and potential reporting.<br>
 > **Translation Accuracy**: Ensure translations are accurate and contextually appropriate.
 Poor-quality translations may be rejected.

 ---